Teeyan/uncommon_data/README.md

 # uncommon_data
 Visualize csv datasets with Ugandan Knuckles Tribes using Principle Component Analysis and pandas/scikit-learn.

-# Use Case
-The python script is self contained in a flask application so running the server on localhost will enable you to try it out!

-In addition we have an Amazon EC2 instance up and running but it may be taken down in the future.
-You can try it out here (if it still exists) : http://ec2-54-167-140-161.compute-1.amazonaws.com/
+The primary script with data processing logic is contained in **tribe_clustering.py**.

+The script is wrapped up inside a flask application which ties it to a simple UI that accepts a user uploaded .txt or .csv file and displays the resultant figures.

 # Caveats
 Obviously the nuances of doing data visualization in this manner is such that results are not always going to be pristine.

-For best results approach this with datsets geared towards clustering tasks that contain primarily continuous attributes.
-We are trying to expand the platform and will hopefully increase verbosity in the future.
+It should be noted that blindly throwing any dataset at this visualization tool is not a good approach.

+Ideal use case would be for a very high dimensional continuous dataset as is the usual targets for PCA and K-Means.

+In the future we would like to expand the platform to include different approaches and aid in visualization of many more different dataset tasks.